 In 2008, Janel was elected co-regional director of the Columbus Chapter of Fashion Group International, Inc., (FGI) a New York-based global network of fashion industry professionals.
 Under her leadership, FGI’s annual fundraiser, ‘Cocktails & Catwalk,” broke fundraising, attendance and media coverage records.
-The event was featured in five Columbus publications and received a post-event feature in the premier monthly glossy.
-The annual Trend Event followed suit.
+The annual Fashion Trend Event followed suit.

 conscience media productions, LLC.

-Janel continued her work with The Conscious Voice, growing it online from a regional to a national scope.
+In 2010, Janel returned to VA and continued her work with The Conscious Voice, growing it online from a regional to a national scope.
 With a goal to make it the most-exciting place on the web to experience works by artists of color, she has most recently worked with East Coast museums, on publicity to African American audiences.
 She is currently working on the magazine's next iteration.

-In 2020, after working on freelance projects, she reincorporated Conscience Media Productions in VA, as an LLC.
+In 2020, after working on freelance projects, she reincorporated Conscience Media Productions as an LLC.